martbhell/gitpitch/PITCHME.md

 #HSLIDE

+# how we work / release management

 ~8 clusters in Finland (the ones part of FGCI) are using https://github.com/CSC-IT-Center-for-Science/fgci-ansible which uses this ansible-role-slurm role.
 Triton is the largest cluster with ~613 nodes

+ansible-galaxy and requirements.yml to restrict which version/commit of an ansible role is used

 #HSLIDE